mishratarini/CapstoneProject_Tarini/README.md

 Module 2 - Data Collection
 ---------------------------
+Data collection section describes different activities we perform to collect the data which we used for our analysis.
+The activities include:Data source indentification, Data formatting, Attribute selection, Data scraping and extraction.

 Module 3 - Data Cleansing
 --------------------------
+Data Cleaning section describes the data transaformation and curation that we performed inorder to organize the dataset for implementing ML models and other statistical analysis.

 Module 4 - Exploratory Data Analysis
 -------------------------------------
+Exploratory Data analysis (EDA) section helps understand our dataset and identify the key attributes which we used in our analysis and the different EDA methodologies: Univariate nongraphical - Multivariate nongraphical - Univariate graphical - Multivariate graphical.

 Module 5 - Predictive Analytics
 ----------------------------------
+Predictive Analysis section is the crux of our project where we draft ML models to train and test our dataset.
+This section helps analyze and collect the results from different ML models.

 Module 6 - Models Evaluation Results
 --------------------------------------
+Model evaluation section identifies the best fitting model and help us choose the most fitting model.
+Choosen model will be used to analyze consumer behaviour and the predict purchases based on consumer behaviour.

 Module 7 - Conclusion
 ----------------------
+Conclusion section concludes our project by relating our findings with the problem statement and highlighting additional analysis based on statistical data.